Sister Act 2: Back in the Habit

 Ending Explained: Sister Act 2: Back in the Habit

-The final moments of Sister Act 2: Back in the Habit reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Sister Act 2: Back in the Habit reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Sister Act 2: Back in the Habit?